Trade, export, import, mexico

 Import and export in Chile: How to export from Chile

 Before beginning exporting activities from Chile, the exporter must be able to issue an export Invoice and register or expand its line of activities to include exporting.
-To do this, the exporting company should have a unique tributary role (Rol único tributario, RUT) number and submit the Activity commencement form in IRS’s website or in person at the IRS office correspondent to the company’s jurisdiction.
+To do this, the exporting company should have a unique tributary role (Rol único tributario, RUT) number and submit the Activity Commencement form on the IRS website or in person at the IRS office correspondent to the company’s jurisdiction.
 Additionally, the exporter or company must be up to date with its tax commitments.

-When the exporter’s goods are valued at over US$2000, the exporter must hire a customs agent, and should prepare all necessary documents that the agent will need to process the merchandise shipment.
+When the exporter’s goods are valued at over USD$2,000, the exporter must hire a customs agent, and should prepare all necessary documents that the agent will need to process the merchandise shipment.

 The list of the required documents that the agent will need: